 Explore Your Reactions to Stress

-Pay attention to how you cope with unpleasant surprises and prolonged pressure from adverse circumstances.
-Do you panic or blame others when things don’t go as planned?
-Observe what happens or has happened when you take responsibility and try to solve the problem.
-Recall these insights in future stressful situations and adjust ineffective behaviors.
-To learn to remain calm in a crisis, stop worrying about what cannot be changed and focus on what you can control.
+Notice how you cope with unpleasant surprises and prolonged pressure.
+Do you panic or blame others when things go wrong?
+Observe what happens when you take responsibility and try to solve the problem.
+Remember those insights in future stressful situations and adjust ineffective behaviors.
+To remain calm in a crisis, stop worrying about what you cannot change and focus on what you can control.

 Don’t Shy Away from Responsibility

-Learn to take responsibility for your actions—acknowledge your mistakes, apologize for any harm caused, and rectify the negative consequences of your actions.
+Take responsibility for your actions—acknowledge mistakes, apologize for any harm caused, and fix the negative consequences.

 Analyze the Consequences

-A powerful tool for developing emotional intelligence is reflecting on cause-and-effect relationships.
-By examining the impact of your words and actions on others, you can learn harmonious communication and effective conflict resolution.
-A leader’s emotional intelligence can be a decisive factor in creating a healthy and productive atmosphere within a team.
+Reflect on cause-and-effect relationships.
+By examining how your words and actions affect others, you can learn harmonious communication and effective conflict resolution.
+A leader’s emotional intelligence can be decisive in creating a healthy, productive team atmosphere.

 Emotional Intelligence in Children

 EI should be developed from childhood, according to John Gottman, author of the book “Emotional Intelligence in Children” for parents and educators.
-The researcher found that children who underwent his emotional coaching from an early age learned to regulate their emotional states, interacted well with others, and improved their attention and focus, which positively impacted their school readiness.
-In contrast, without developed emotional intelligence tended to experience anxiety and depression.
+Gottman’s research found that children who received emotional coaching from an early age learned to regulate their emotions, interacted well with others, and improved their attention and focus, which helped their school readiness.
+In contrast, children without developed emotional intelligence tended to experience anxiety and depression.

-Thus, the coach created a guide for and educators on what to do to enhance emotional intelligence in children, as this trait helps achieve success in learning and prepares them for adult life.
-Dr. John Gottman, a professor of psychology, emphasizes that developing emotional intelligence in children is based on the understanding that all feelings are acceptable, but not all behaviors are.
-This parenting model provides a sense of control—over time, children learn to regulate their behavior.
+Gottman created a guide for parents and educators on how to enhance emotional intelligence in children, because this trait supports learning success and prepares kids for adult life.
+Dr. John Gottman, a professor of psychology, emphasizes that developing emotional intelligence in children rests on the idea that all feelings are acceptable, but not all behaviors are.
+This parenting model gives children a sense of control—over time they learn to regulate their behavior.

-The author highlights the importance of emotional intelligence for long-term well-being and effective relationship building, advising adults not to prioritize children’s immediate academic success at the expense of emotional development.
-The emotional connection with parents and mentors is crucial for establishing trust and understanding between children and the adults who see and hear them.
-To tackle this task, everyone needs to develop emotional intelligence, as it will be a human superpower for all of life’s challenges.
+The author stresses the importance of emotional intelligence for long-term well-being and strong relationships, advising adults not to prioritize children’s immediate academic success at the expense of emotional development.
+Emotional connection with parents and mentors is crucial for building trust and understanding between children and the adults who see and hear them.
+To meet this goal, everyone should develop emotional intelligence, since it will be a human superpower for facing life’s challenges.

 Photo: pexels.com, pixabay.com